 But I Smoke Weed Everyday, and I’m Smart

 Why should we care?
-After all, Carl Sagan smoked weed, and he hosted Cosmos.
+After all, Carl Sagan smoked cannabis, and he hosted Cosmos.

 Hippocampal shrinking has been documented in other subjects besides pot smokers.
 Reduced subregion volume also occurs in patients who suffer from recurring seizures and/or chronic depression.

-Seizure patients live with a higher suicide risk due to depression, which is why some doctors worry about them using cannabis to control seizures.
-It’s possible that experiencing seizures and depression causes the hippocampus to lose volume, and the diminished volume may lead to greater incidences of both seizures and depression symptoms, trapping the patient in a feedback loop that carries the risk of premature death.
+Seizure patients live with a higher suicide risk due to depression.
+This is why some doctors worry about them consuming cannabis to control seizures.
+It’s possible that experiencing seizures and depression causes the hippocampus to lose volume.
+This diminished volume may lead to greater incidences of both seizures and depression symptoms.
+Thus trapping the patient in a feedback loop that carries the risk of premature death.
 As the hypothesis goes, if seizures shrink the hippocampus, and so does cannabis, then dosing patients on weed could make things worse, not better.

 Unfortunately, a lot of this research is still ongoing.
 If scientists are still sorting out how hippocampal volume affects seizures and depression, they know even less regarding cannabis’s long-term effects on brain structures.

-Ethan Russo, a neurologist based in Seattle, wrote to RxLeaf in an email that, “There is no definitive proof of permanent brain damage, hippocampal changes, or cognitive impairment in humans due to any level of cannabis usage that is not reversible after 30 days of abstinence.”
+Ethan Russo, a neurologist and cannabis expert based in Seattle, wrote to RxLeaf saying: “There is no definitive proof of permanent brain damage, hippocampal changes, or cognitive impairment in humans due to any level of cannabis usage that is not reversible after thirty days of abstinence.”

-For 11 years, Russo worked as a pharmacological researcher at GW Pharmaceuticals, the company that developed the cannabis-derived drugs Sativex and Epidiolex.
+For eleven years, Russo worked as a pharmacological researcher at GW Pharmaceuticals.
+This is the company that developed cannabis-derived drugs like Sativex and Epidiolex.
 Epidiolex, used for treating difficult seizure disorders such as Dravet syndrome, is the first and only cannabis-derived pharmaceutical approved by the FDA in the U.S..
 “There is minimal risk with cannabis-based medicines at customary lower doses required to treat symptoms of chronic diseases,” Russo added.

-The Good News Is That CBD Protects The Hippocampus
+The Good News is CBD Protects The Hippocampus

 The Cannabinoid Research study didn’t assess what kind of cannabis the subjects smoked, because that’s impossible.
-However, we can safely assume they smoked weed that contained relatively high amounts of THC, otherwise, why would they have been smoking it for years?
+However, we can safely assume they smoked weed containing relatively high amounts of THC.
+Otherwise, why would they smoke it for years?

-It’s possible that THC is what’s causing the hippocampal shrinking.
+It’s possible that THC is what’s causing hippocampal shrinking.
 How do we know this?
-A 2016 study in Translational Psychiatry looked at subjects that consumed cannabis with THC as well as cannabis with THC and CBD, then compared them to controls who reported either abstinence from cannabis for at least three months or never using cannabis at all.
+A study published in Translational Psychiatry (2016) looked at subjects who consumed cannabis with THC as well as cannabis with THC and CBD.
+Researchers then compared them to controls who reported either abstinence from cannabis for at least three months or never consuming cannabis at all.

 The Translational Psychiatry study measured hippocampal structures through three methods.
 The first was MRI, like the Cannabinoid Research study mentioned above.
 The second was fractional anisotropy, another imaging technique that measures the connectivity within brain tissue (as opposed to just the volume, as was done in the first method).

-The third method was N-acetyl aspartate (NAA) spectroscopic imaging, which measures the presence of the amino acid NAA in brain tissue.
+The third method was N-acetyl aspartate (NAA) spectroscopic imaging.
+This measures the presence of the amino acid NAA in brain tissue.
 Amino acids are the building blocks of proteins, and proteins are the building blocks of tissues.
-Doctors and researchers commonly use NAA spectroscopic imaging to assess neuronal viability—the health of brain cells—since lower levels of NAA is associated with neurodegeneration like that found in Alzheimer’s or other dementia patients.
+Doctors and researchers commonly use NAA spectroscopic imaging to assess neuronal viability — the health of brain cells — since lower levels of NAA has links with neurodegeneration like that found in Alzheimer’s or other dementia patients.

-Regardless of whether subjects used only THC or CBD with THC, the hippocampus apparently returns to normal after cessation of cannabis use for 29 months.
-That doesn’t help seizure patients, since most of them will require cannabis therapies for the rest of their lives, but it does indicate that the brain possess plasticity and that the hippocampus can regenerate.
+Regardless of whether subjects used only THC or CBD with THC, the hippocampus apparently returns to normal after cessation of cannabis consumption for twenty nine months.
+That doesn’t help seizure patients, since most of them will require cannabis therapies for the rest of their lives, but it does indicate that the brain possesses plasticity and that the hippocampus can regenerate.